Cristian Arango

-Cristian Daniel "Chicho" Arango Duque (born 9 March 1995) is a Colombian professional footballer who plays as a forward for Major League Soccer club San Jose Earthquakes and the Colombia national team.
+Cristian Daniel "Chicho" Arango Duque (born 9 March 1995) is a Colombian professional footballer who plays as a forward for Colombian club Atlético Nacional, on loan from San Jose Earthquakes, and the Colombia national football team.

 Club career

 Early career

 Arango began his professional career with Envigado in 2012, aged 17.
 For the 2015–16 season, he was loaned out to Valencia B, Valencia's reserve team in the third division, where he scored eight goals in 26 games.
 At the end of the season, he returned to Envigado to play the 2016 Finalizacion season, where he played in all 20 games, scoring four goals.

 In January 2017, his move to Millonarios was made official.
 He played with them in the 2017 Apertura and the 2017 Copa Libertadores, and although he did not get much playing time due to injuries, his performance interested many European clubs.

 Portugal

 On 28 June 2017, he was confirmed as a Benfica player, signing a five-year contract After playing the preseason with the club, the board decided to send him on loan.
 In August 2017, Desportivo Aves signed him on a one-year loan.
 On 10 January 2018, he scored two important goals in a match against Rio Ave; first, he scored in the last minute of the game to tie the score at 3-3 and send the game into extra time.
 He added another in extra time, and scored his penalty in the shootout to help his club qualify to the semi-finals of the Taça de Portugal.
 Aves later won the cup, defeating Sporting CP in the final, although Arango did not play.

 On 9 July 2018, he was loaned out again, this time to Tondela.